coverclock/com-diag-codex/README.md

     sudo apt-get install openssl libssl-dev libssl-doc

-If you want to build OpenSSL 1.0.1t, which is the version used by the current Raspbian (jessie) on the Raspberry Pi 2 and 3, use the commands below.
+If you want to build OpenSSL 1.0.1t, use the commands below.

     cd
     mkdir -p src